 She has taught poetry workshops in libraries, high schools, universities and other venues, and was an instructor in the continuing education program at Salem College.
 She was also chosen as the 2013 Leidig Keynote Poet at Emory & Henry College (previous poets awarded this honor include former Poet Laureate Ted Kooser, Mark Doty, Kelly Cherry and other nationally lauded poets).

-Terri Kirby Erickson is a member of the North Carolina Poetry Society, North Carolina Writers Conference, North Carolina Writers’ Network, and Delta Kappa Gama International, an organization of women educators.
+Terri Kirby Erickson is a member of the North Carolina Poetry Society, North Carolina Writers Conference, North Carolina Writers’ Network, and Delta Kappa Gamma International, an organization of women educators.